 Slide 48: Aperitif.

-aperitif

 So here, we are finally going to serve the aperitif to our first customers.
 When you start a project, especially if you want to do agile and have a fast Time To Market.
 It may be a good idea to always test all classic code approaches rather than immediately carrying out Deep learning.
 To use the right for the right job.

 Implementing a Deep Learning algorithm is more complicate and longer, also you need a lot of data and it's expensive.